matematiflo/SumsOfSquares/README.md

 Alternately, you can also look at the [Lean Manual](https://lean-lang.org/lean4/doc/quickstart.html).

-After installing Lean, it is recommended to download the Mathlib binaries via the command line `lake exe cache get`, for compiling the files locally takes quite a long time.
+After installing Lean, you will be able to download the Mathlib binaries via the command line `lake exe cache get`.

 ## Example file